Puresharper/NConcern/README.md

 ## Features
 NConcern AOP Framework is based on code injection at runtime.

-- non-intrusive : no need to change the source code or the publishing process.
+- non-intrusive : no need to adapt source code.
 - friendly : delegates, expressions (linq) or CIL (ILGenerator) can be used to define an aspect
 - no configuration : additional configuration files are not required
 - no proxy : decoration by inheritance and factory pattern are not required
 - low learning curve : get started under 20 minutes
-- no installer : single .net library (.dll) to reference
+- no installer : a nuget to install for aspects definition and another to make assembly injectable.
 - suited for unit testing : weaving is controlled at runtime
 - low performance overhead : injection mechanic is built to be efficient
-- limitless : everything except generic methods is supported (coming with next release)
+- limitless : all kind of methods (constructors included) are supported
 - runtime lifecycle : aspect can be updated/created/removed at runtime